ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 Issuer:

-: creator of Claims submitted to a Transparency Service for Registration.
+: creator of Claims submitted to a Receipt Service for Registration.
 The Issuer may be the owner or author of the Artifact, or a completely independent third party.

 Envelope:

 : the metadata added to the Statement by the Issuer to make it a Claim.
 It contains the identity of the Issuer and other information to help Verifiers identify the Artifact referred in the Statement.
 A Claim binds the Envelope to the Statement.
 In COSE, the Envelope consists of protected headers.

+Ledger:

+: an optional verifiable data structure that stores Claims in a Receipt Service.
+SCITT supports multiple Ledger formats to accommodate different Receipt Service implementations, such as historical Merkle Trees and sparse Merkle Trees.
+Not all Receipt Services require a Ledger.

 Feed:

 : An identifier chosen by the Issuer for the Artifact.
-For every Issuer and Feed, the Ledger on a Transparency Service contains a sequence of Claims about the same Artifact.
+For every Issuer and Feed, the Ledger on a Receipt Service contains a sequence of Claims about the same Artifact.
 In COSE, Feed is one header attributes in the protected header of the Envelope.

-Ledger:

-: the verifiable data structure that stores Claims in a transparency service.
-SCITT supports multiple Ledger formats to accommodate different transparency service implementations, such as historical Merkle Trees and sparse Merkle Trees.

-Transparency Service:
+Receipt Service (RS):

 : the entity that maintains and extends the Ledger, and endorses its state.
-A Transparency Service can be a complex distributed system, and SCITT requires the TS to provide many security guarantees about its Ledger.
-The identity of a TS is captured by a public key that must be known by Verifiers in order to validate Receipts.
+A Receipt Service can range from something as simple as a timestamping service to a more complex distributed system.
+The security properties of the RS depend on the type of verifiability it affords to verifiers.
+The identity of a RS is captured by a public key that must be known by Verifiers in order to validate Receipts.

 Receipt:

 : a Receipt is a special form of COSE countersignature for Claims that embeds cryptographic evidence that the Claim is recorded in the Ledger.
-It consists of a Ledger-specific inclusion proof, a signature by the Transparency Service of the state of the Ledger, and additional metadata (contained in the countersignature protected headers) to assist in auditing.
+It consists of a Ledger-specific inclusion proof, a signature by the Receipt Service of the state of the Ledger, and additional metadata (contained in the countersignature protected headers) to assist in auditing.

 Registration:

-: the process of submitting a Claim to a Transparency Service, applying its registration policy, storing it in the Ledger and producing the Receipt returned to the submitter.
+: the process of submitting a Claim to a Receipt Service, applying its registration policy, storing it in the Ledger and producing the Receipt returned to the submitter.

-Transparent Claim:
+Verifiable Claim:

 : a Claim that is augmented with a Receipt of its registration.
-A Transparent Claim remains a valid Claim (as the Receipt is carried in the countersignature), and may be registered again in a different TS.
+A Verifiable Claim remains a valid Claim (as the Receipt is carried in the countersignature), and may be registered again in a different RS.

 Verifier:

-: the entity that consumes Transparent Claims, verifying their proofs and inspecting their Statements, either before using their Artifacts, or later to audit their supply chain.
+: the entity that consumes Verifiable Claims, verifying their proofs and inspecting their Statements, either before using their Artifacts, or later to audit their supply chain.

 {: #mybody}

-# Definition of Transparency
+# Definition of Verifiability

-In this document, we use a definition of transparency built over abstract notions of Ledgers and Receipts.
-Existing transparency systems such as Certificate Transparency are instances of this definition.
+In this document, we use a definition of verifiability built over abstract notions of Receipts and Ledgers.
+Existing verifiability systems such as Certificate Transparency are instances of this definition, though simpler systems such as timestamping services also satisfy the definition.

 A Claim is an identifiable and non-repudiable Statement made by an Issuer.
 The Issuer selects additional metadata and attaches a proof of endorsement (in most cases, a signature) using the identity key of the Issuer that binds the Statement and its metadata.
-Claims can be made transparent by attaching a proof of Registration by a TS, in the form of a Receipt that countersigns the Claim and witnesses its inclusion in the Ledger of a TS.
-By extension, we may say an Artifact (e.g. a firmware binary) is transparent if it comes with one or more Transparent Claims from its author or owner, though the context should make it clear what type of Claim is expected for a given Artifact.
+Claims can be made verifiable by attaching a proof of Registration by a RS, in the form of a Receipt that countersigns the Claim and witnesses its processing by the RS.
+By extension, we may say an Artifact (e.g. a firmware binary) is verifiable if it comes with one or more Verifiable Claims from its author or owner, though the context should make it clear what type of Claim is expected for a given Artifact.

-Transparency does not prevent dishonest or compromised Issuers, but it holds them accountable: any Artifact that may be used to target a particular user that checks for Receipts must have been recorded in the tamper-proof Ledger, and will be subject to scrutiny and auditing by other parties.

-Transparency is implemented by a Ledger that provides a consistent, append-only, publicly available record of entries.
-Implementations of TS may protect their Ledger using a combination of trusted hardware, replication and consensus protocols, and cryptographic evidence.
+Verifiability can be implemented in a variety of ways depending on the desired properties.
+For example, a verifiability of receipts from a RS might be implemented with a Ledger that provides a consistent, append-only, publicly available record of entries.
+Implementations of RS may protect their Ledger using a combination of trusted hardware, replication and consensus protocols, and cryptographic evidence.
 A Receipt is an offline, universally-verifiable proof that an entry is recorded in the edger.
 Receipts do not expire, but it is possible to append new entries that subsume older entries.

+Verifiability does not prevent dishonest or compromised Issuers, nor does it necessarily hold them accountable.
+For example, verifiability without transparency allows an Issuer to maliciously register Claims without any sort of standard mechanism to ensure that the Claims are valid.
+In contrast, verifiability with transparency requires that all Receipts must have been recorded in the tamper-proof Ledger, and will therefore be subject to scrutiny and auditing by other parties.

-Anyone with access to the Ledger can independently verify its consistency and review the complete list of Claims registered by each Issuer.
-However, the Ledgers of separate Transparency Services are generally disjoint, though it is possible to take a Claim from one Ledger and register it again on another (if its policy allows it), so the authorization of the Issuer and of the Ledger by the Verifier of the Receipt are generally independent.
+For SCITT instances that use a Ledger, anyone with access to the Ledger can independently verify its consistency and review the complete list of Claims registered by each Issuer.
+However, the Ledgers of separate Receipt Services are generally disjoint, though it is possible to take a Claim from one Ledger and register it again on another (if its policy allows it), so the authorization of the Issuer and of the Ledger by the Verifier of the Receipt are generally independent.

 Reputable Issuers are thus incentivized to carefully review their Statements before signing them into Claims.
-Similarly, reputable TS are incentivized to secure their Ledger, as any inconsistency can easily be pinpointed by any auditor with read access to the Ledger.
-Some Ledger formats may also support consistency auditing through Receipts, that is, given two valid Receipts the TS may be asked to produce a cryptographic proof that they are consistent.
-Failure to produce this proof can indicate that the TS operator misbehaved.
+Similarly, reputable RS are incentivized to secure their Ledger if they use one, as any inconsistency can easily be pinpointed by any auditor with read access to the Ledger.
+Some Ledger formats may also support consistency auditing through Receipts, that is, given two valid Receipts the RS may be asked to produce a cryptographic proof that they are consistent.
+Failure to produce this proof can indicate that the RS operator misbehaved.

 # Architecture Overview